-The SCR at €129.8m increased by approximately €14.5m at 31 December 2021 from year end 2020.
-Percentage splits are provided as per the diagram below and indicate that non-life underwriting risk, market risk and counterparty default risk remain the principal drivers of the SCR.
+The SCR at €125.3m decreased by approximately €4.5m at 31 December 2022 from year end 2021.
+The diagram below provides information on the principal drivers of the SCR and indicate that non-life underwriting risk and counterparty default risk remain the most significant.